jacebenson/jace.pro/src/post/2020-05-24-glide-freaking-query-wow/index.md

 ### Choice checking

 Here's another example where unless you check your code you may miss it.
-This is because it just returns no results.
+This is because it returns no results.

-Really if the api said, hey that value is not valid, that could help you faster.
+If the api said, hey that value is not valid, that could help you faster.

 | GlideRecord Example | GlideQuery Example |
 | --- | --- |